Kinji Fukasaku: Career

 Fukasaku studied cinema at Nihon University, in the country's first film department, before switching to the literature department for scriptwriting his junior year.
 There he studied under Kogo Noda and Katsuhito Inomata.
 After graduating in 1953, Fukasaku became an assistant director at Toei in June 1954, where he worked under people such as Masahiro Makino and Yasushi Sasaki.

 Fukasaku made his directorial debut in 1961 with the two featurettes Drifting Detective: Tragedy in the Red Valley and Drifting Detective: Black Wind in the Harbor, starring Sonny Chiba.
 His first feature-length film for the New Toei subsidiary was High Noon for Gangsters that same year.
 His first film produced in color was Gang vs. G-Men (1962).
 His first film for the Toei Company proper was The Proud Challenge the following year starring Kōji Tsuruta.
 He had his breakthrough hit in 1964 with Ken Takakura starring in Jakoman and Tetsu.
-From 1966 to 1971, he created several modern gang films for Toei usually starring Tsuruta, such as Kaisanshiki (1967), Bakuto Kaisanshiki (1968) and Japan Organized Crime Boss (1969).
+From 1966 to 1971, he created several modern gang films for Toei usually starring Tsuruta, such as Ceremony of Disbanding (1967), Gambler's Farewell (1968), and Japan Organized Crime Boss (1969).

 Thanks to a non-exclusive contract, he also directed Black Lizard, based on Yukio Mishima's stage adaptation of the Edogawa Rampo novel, and Black Rose Mansion for Shochiku both of which starred the transvestite actor Akihiro Miwa.
 In 1968 he directed The Green Slime, a United States-Japan science fiction co-production.

 In 1970, Fukasaku was recruited to direct the Japanese portion of another US-Japan film, Tora!
 Tora!
 Tora!, after Akira Kurosawa pulled out.
 Using his pay from the project, he bought the rights to adapt Under the Flag of the Rising Sun.
 The movie was critically acclaimed, even being selected as Japan's entry for Best Foreign Language Film at the 45th Academy Awards in 1972, although it was not accepted as a nominee.
 That year also saw the release of Street Mobster starring Bunta Sugawara, which resulted in Toei producer Koji Shundo selecting Fukasaku to direct a groundbreaking yakuza film.
 Battles Without Honor and Humanity was released in 1973.
 Up to this point, Japan's many yakuza films had usually been tales of chivalry set in the pre-war period, but Fukasaku's ultra-violent, documentary-style film took place in chaotic post-War Hiroshima.
 A commercial and critical success, it gave rise to seven sequels by Fukasaku and three movies that are based on the series but directed by others.
 After directing several more yakuza films, Graveyard of Honor (1975), Cops vs. Thugs (1975), Yakuza Graveyard (1976), and Hokuriku Proxy War (1977), Fukasaku left the genre.